 Mohs surgery is primarily performed to treat basal and squamous cell carcinomas, the two most common varieties of skin cancer, though at times, it is also used for melanoma.

-Mohs surgery is useful in these areas, where preservation of healthy tissue is especially important.
+Mohs surgery is useful in areas where preservation of healthy tissue is especially important.

 Advantages of Mohs Surgery